famquan/AI-Writing-Assistant/documentation.md

 - **System Tray Integration**: The application runs as a system tray icon, providing access to settings, an about dialog, and an exit option.
 - **Global Hotkeys**:
   - `CTRL+SHIFT+Z`: Triggers the writing assistant on the currently selected text.
-  - `SHIFT+V`: Translates the selected text to Vietnamese and copies it to the clipboard.
+  - `CTRL+SHIFT+V`: Translates the selected text to Vietnamese and copies it to the clipboard.
 - **AI-Powered Suggestions**: Uses OpenAI's `gpt-4.1-mini` model to provide writing suggestions.
 - **Two Completion Modes**:
     - **Select Mode**: Displays a window with a list of suggestions for the user to choose from.